khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 1. :**End-to-End Testing:**: Integration tests simulate real-world scenarios by testing the entire application stack, including databases, APIs, and external services.
 2. :**Dependencies:**: They may involve real external dependencies, such as databases or network services, to validate interactions between different parts of the system.
 3. :**Complexity:**: Integration tests are more complex and may take longer to execute due to their broader scope and reliance on external resources.

+### Functional testing

+Functional tests focus on the business requirements of an application.
+They only verify the output of an action and do not check the intermediate states of the system when performing that action.

+There is sometimes a confusion between integration tests and functional tests as they both require multiple components to interact with each other.
+The difference is that an integration test may simply verify that you can query the database while a functional test would expect to get a specific value from the database as defined by the product requirements.